 $UserAccount = Get-LocalUser -Name "admin" $UserAccount | Set-LocalUser -Password $Password

-In the second command, make sure to replace “admin” with the name of the account that you want to reset its password.
+In the second command, make sure to replace “admin” with the name of the account to reset its password.

-Once you’ve completed the steps, sign out and sign back into your Windows 10 account using the new password.
+Once you complete the steps, sign out and sign back into your Windows 10 account using the new password.

 The instructions outlined above apply to a local account.
-If you’re using a Microsoft account, you need to follow these steps to change or reset the password.
+If you have a Microsoft account, you must follow these steps to change or reset the password.
+If you want to reset a password from Command Prompt, use this other guide instead.
+Also, even though this guide focuses on Windows 10, the above steps should work on Windows 8.1 and 7.